-No, you don’t need a french press or siphon brewer to make an amazing cup of joe.
+No, you don’t need a French press or siphon brewer to make an the best cup of coffee.
 The secret to a great brew isn’t the equipment; it’s the ingredients and the process.

 Follow these steps to make artisanal java with your basic drip coffee machine.